peacekimjapan/api-guidelines/Guidelines.md

 Consequently, a service SHOULD accept PII parameters transmitted as headers.

 However, there are many scenarios where the above recommendations cannot be followed due to client or software limitations.
-To address these limitations, services SHOULD also accept these PII parameters as part of the URL consistent with the rest of these guidelines.
+To address these limitations, services SHOULD also accept these PII parameters as part of the URL consistent with the rest of these 가이드라인.

 Services that accept PII parameters -- whether in the URL or as headers -- SHOULD be compliant with privacy policy specified by their organization's engineering leadership.
 This will typically include recommending that clients prefer headers for transmission and implementations adhere to special precautions to ensure that logs and other service data collection are properly handled.